priyanshukundu/llm-flask-website/README.md

 Flask Chatbot Project
 This project is a web-based chatbot built using Flask, designed to interact with users through a simple and intuitive interface.
-The chatbot utilizes Azure OpenAI for generating intelligent responses to user queries.
+The chatbot utilizes Azure OpenAI for generating intelligent responses to user queries..

 Project Overview
 The project consists of the following files: